 A large percentage of the male population believe that erectile dysfunction is simply a sign of the general health decline that is linked with the aging process.

 This idea can get in their heads and cause a loss of assurance about their sexual performance and erection, which only makes the problem worse.
-And we’re here to tell you that erectile dysfunction is not a healthy sign of ageing in men.
+And we’re here to tell you that erectile dysfunction is not a healthy sign of aging in men.

 It can be a sign of clogged arteries in the penis, and these penis clogs can be healed with lifestyle changes.